Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 # 3 - RVA vs File Offset

-IAT Address (0xa2000) is RVA address.
-To find the IAT in the file:
+- IAT Address shown in the image above (0xa2000) is RVA address.
+To find the correct address of IAT in the file we will need to perform this calculation:

 Offset = RVA (0xa2000) - Section VA (0xa2000) + PointerToRawData (0xa0800) = 0xa0800

-Wee can see these values opening the same binary on DetectItEasy (DIE):
+- Wee can see these values opening the same binary on DetectItEasy (DIE) binary analysis tool:

 <img width="654" height="158" alt="Screenshot_4" src="https://github.com/user-attachments/assets/860ba445-e67d-49b8-b8aa-7271617f519e" />